 As we currently focus on light-weight ontologies, we build on RDF/S2 to represent ontologies.
 To facilitate the further description, we briefly summarize its major primitives and introduce some shorthand notations.
 An RDF model is described by a set of statements, each consisting of a subject, a predicate and an object.
-An ontology O is defined by its set of Concepts $\mathcal C$ (instances of "rdfs:Class") with a corresponding subsumption hierarchy H_C (a binary relation corresponding to "rdfs:subClassOf").
-Relations $\mathcal R$ (instances of "rdf:Property") exist between single concepts.
+An ontology O is defined by its set of Concepts C (instances of "rdf:Class") with a corresponding subsumption hierarchy H_C (a binary relation corresponding to "rdfs:subClassOf").
+Relations \mathcal{R} (instances of "rdf:Property") exist between single concepts.
 Relations are arranged alike in a hierarchy H_R ("rdfs:subPropertyOf").
-An entity $i \in \mathcal I$ may be an instance of a class $c \in \mathcal C$ ("rdf:type").
-An instance $i \in \mathcal I$ may have one j or many role fillers from $\mathcal I$ for a relation r from $\mathcal R$.
+An entity $i \in \mathcal{I}$ may be an instance of a class $c \in C$ ("rdf:type").
+An instance $i \in \mathcal{I}$ may have one j or many role fillers from \mathcal{I} for a relation r from \mathcal{R} .
 We also call this type of triple (i, r, j) a property instance.